 \section{Abstract}

-In this paper, we introduce an equation which we call the Basic Hitchin equation.
-This is an equation defined on Sasakian three-folds and is a three-dimensional analog of the Hitchin equation which is defined on Riemann Surfaces.
-We construct the moduli space of the basic Hitchin equation and show such space admits a hyper-K\"ahler metric.
-This also shows that the moduli space of flat bundles over Sasakian three-folds admits a hyper-K\"ahelr metric.
+In this paper, we study an equation which we call the basic Hitchin equation.
+This is an equation defined on Sasakian threefolds and is a three-dimensional analog of the Hitchin equation, which is defined on Riemann surfaces.
+We construct the moduli space of the basic Hitchin equation and show that such a space admits a hyperK\"ahler metric.
+This also shows that the moduli space of flat bundles over Sasakian threefolds admits a hyperK\"ahler metric.
 We also calculate the dimension of the moduli space.

 MSC(2020): 14D21, 53C25, 53D30\\ Keywords: Sasakian manifold, Moduli space, basic Higgs bundle, harmonic bundle